peTux LFS-based core system

 However, cross compilation does not take place here.

-Cross-compiler would be involved only when --build
+Cross-compiler would be involved only when --build and --host are different.

-This can be checked in config.log
+This can be checked in config.log.

 Most of pet's mistakes were caused by wrong triplets passed to these options.

-does not make sense for anything that does not generate code,
+Note that --target does not make sense for anything that does not generate code,

 i.e. Glibc, libstdc++, make, grep, m4, etc.

-is usually guessed by config.guess
+Triplet for --build is usually guessed by config.guess script.

 On Debian system some confusion might take place because

-returns full triplet like x86_64-pc-linux-gnu, but gcc -v
+config.guess returns full triplet like x86_64-pc-linux-gnu, but gcc -v

 says it was configured with x86_64-linux-gnu, i.e. without -pc particle.